 In 2019 we sought proposals for fun, eye-catching and innovative displays from lighting specialists.
 The competition sought to showcase local industry talent and encourage wider participation in shaping city spaces.

 2000 people voted for their favourite lighting display from the top three finalists.
-‘Spire’ by Shades Arcade took out the competition, featuring nine spires that changed colour as people move around the installation.
+‘Spire’ by Shades Arcade took out the competition, featuring nine spires that changed colour as people moved around the installation.

 Spire was active in Cathedral Square from August to November 2019 and returned to the city in June 2020 for part of the winter season.